xrdocs/design/_blogs/2022-01-07-cst-routed-optical-1_0.md

 line side rate.
 400G will utilize 16QAM, 300G 8QAM, and 200G/100G rates will
 utilize QPSK.

-## Crosswork HCO UI Provisioning
+## Crosswork Hierarchical Controller UI Provisioning

-End-to-End IP+Optical provisioning can be done using HCO GUI IP Link provisioning.
+End-to-End IP+Optical provisioning can be done using Crosswork Hierarchical Controller's GUI IP Link provisioning.
 Those familiar with traditional GUI EMS/NMS systems for service management will have a very familiar experience.
-HCO provisioning will provision both the router optics as well as the underlying optical network to support the ZR/ZR+ wavelength.
+Crosswork Hierarchical Controller provisioning will provision both the router optics as well as the underlying optical network to support the ZR/ZR+ wavelength.